 If you can show the faulty digital content has caused damage to your device or other digital content you're also entitled to compensation for the damage caused, or to get the damaged item repaired.

 This might apply if, for example, a downloaded music track caused your MP3 player to play up, or an updated app deleted movie files from your mobile.
 Any repairs needs to be done in a reasonable time and compensation paid within 14 days.

 You need to have paid for the content, either with cash or something like a gift voucher, token or virtual money in a game, to be eligible to use these rights.
 This includes buying something that includes free digital content, like software with a computer.

 If something was free, and it damages your device, you won't be able to use the Consumer Rights Act.
 But you might still be able to get compensation via a different route – complain to the retailer in the first instance, but ultimately you might have to go to court.

 Bought something prior to 1 Oct 2015?
 Digital content wasn't covered separately – it was just treated as a good or service (for example, a Blu-ray would count as a good, while downloaded music would count as a service).
 So the usual rights for goods or services apply instead.

 Whether it's a shop, restaurant, bank, insurer, public and private transport or healthcare (we could go on!), top-notch service is the least you should expect in today's super-competitive climate.

-Of course, things still go wrong and when they do, you've powerful protection from the Supply of Goods and Services Act 1982.
+Of course, things still go wrong and when they do, you've powerful protection from Part 1 Chapter 4 of the Consumer Rights Act 2015.

-Quite simply, it demands that any service provided in England, Wales and Northern Ireland (common law in Scotland has similar effect), should be carried out with...
+Quite simply, it demands that any service should be carried out with...